Your Advocate And Shoulder During A Divorce

 Even if your neighbor down the street has the same house and the same checking account balance that you do, it does not mean that you and your neighbor will have the same property settlement.
 Any differences between you, like if you put your spouse through college but your neighbor did not, or if you have three children and your neighbor has two, or if your spouse has a chronic illness and can no longer work, will make a difference.
 I will help you understand your rights and options at every stage of this process and make sure that your property settlement is the right settlement for you and your family.

 Other Issues Involved in Divorce

-There are even occasions when a husband and a wife will not agree on whether or not they have been legally separated for two years, which can be very important.
-Pennsylvania law states that if you have been separated for two years, then you can get a divorce even if the other spouse does not consent.
+There are even occasions when a husband and a wife will not agree on whether or not they have been legally separated for one year, which can be very important.
+Pennsylvania law states that if you have been separated for one year, then you can get a divorce even if the other spouse does not consent.
 I can help you to identify and resolve all of these issues; call or email to schedule a consultation.

 Remember: I Work For You

 Whether you and your spouse agree on all matters of your divorce and simply want an attorney to prepare all the paperwork properly, or you anticipate a contentious divorce, I am here to provide you with the advocacy that you need, the counsel you can trust and the support that you can count on.